Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Side Navigation Bar

-The navigation bar should be simple and easy to understand and should be easily identifiable to the user whether they are logged in or not.
+The navigation bar should be simple and easy to understand.
+The user should be able to identify if they are logged in or not.

-Having a side navigation bar with all the different pages a user can navigate to, will breed familiarity with the site and reduce the risk of users getting lost in the app.
+Having a side navigation bar with all the different pages a user can navigate will breed familiarity with the site and reduce the risk of users getting lost in the app.

 ### Home page

-The home page should have a list of some of the active campaigns, and also a section where users can see overfunded campaigns.
-Just to reassure some potential users that previous campaigns have reached their intended targets.
+The home page should list some of the active campaigns and have a section where users can see successful campaignss.
+But, again, just to reassure some potential users that previous campaigns have reached their intended targets.

 ### Profile page

-The profile page must have all the basic user information in there, including the number of credits that the user has and the ability to add more if needed.
+The profile page must have all the basic user information, including the number of credits that the user has and the ability to add more if needed.

 ### Campaign View page

-This should be a simple page with the campaign details on it and an easily identifiable way to donate.
+The campaign view page should be simple with the campaign details and an easily identifiable way to donate.

 ### Campaign create

-This should be a simple HTML form, easily identifiable tags for the user to fill out to create a campaign.
+The campaign creates page should be a simple HTML form, with easily identifiable tags to fill out.

 ## Wireframes